-After countless hours of research, the long, enigmatic black figure reappeared before us, its presence both unsettling and mysterious.
+After countless hours of research, the tall, dark figure reappeared before us, its presence both unsettling and mysterious.
 As it materialized once more, a shiver ran down our spines, and we couldn’t help but feel a mix of trepidation and curiosity.
 With an eerie aura surrounding it, the figure began to speak once more, its voice resonating in the room like an ancient echo.

-“Well done, I didn’t expect less of you two, now you know who I’m I but do you know my purpose?”

-“All depends on what you want to achieve… is it truly all about your friend Jeremy or is there something else I can corrupt your mind with?”
+“Well done.
+I didn’t expect less of you two.
+Now you know who I am, but do you know my purpose?
+It all depends on what you want to achieve. . . .
+Is it truly all about your ally, or is there something else I can corrupt your mind with?”

-I never thought these words would come from Leann’s mouth…
+I never thought the following words would come from Leann’s mouth . . .

-She requested the demon the next; “I want to have the knowledge to save Jeremy but also become the greatest witch, that’s my greatest wish!”
+She requested from the demon: “I want to have the knowledge to fight the demons but also become the strongest witch—that’s my greatest wish!”

-I was horrified from listening to her words, I couldn’t believe it was her talking and at some point, she looked so dazzled by all that was being said by this dark entity and also the way she was looking at it, so somehow his power was being so overwhelming to her that she was being deceived and I wasn’t being affected at all…
+I was horrified by her words; I couldn’t believe it was her talking and, at some point, she looked dazzled by all that was being said by this dark entity.
+His power was so overwhelming to her that she was being deceived, yet I wasn’t being affected at all. . . .

-Maybe I was being protected by my own acquired powers that I wasn’t aware of, in the end, I’m a Demonica or something like it, I don’t even know anymore.
+Maybe I was being protected by my own acquired powers that I previously wasn’t aware of.

-Gathering some braveness, I decided to confront the demon and said: “I command you to reveal the location of Jeremy, free Leann from the charm you have her in!”
+Gathering some braveness, I decided to confront the demon, saying: “I command you to reveal the location of the elements, and free Leann from the charm you have her in!”

-The demon just showed a grin and said: “You got a fucking nerve!”

-“You forgot who you are dealing with, I’m a king and I earned this position in hell!
-I’ve confronted Lilith in the past and we had to set a truce, do you know why?
-We are leaders, we command legions of souls and demons.
+The demon just grinned and said: “You have some fucking nerve!
+You forget who you are dealing with.
+I’m a king and I earned this position in hell!
+I’ve confronted Lilith in the past and we had to set a truce.
+Do you know why?
+We are leaders.
+We command legions of souls and demons.
 I won’t be disrespected this way, stupid Demonica!”

-As the demon was getting upset about the situation, it seemed Leann was finally freed from his spell.
-On the other hand, I was feeling confrontational towards this entity.
+As the demon grew increasingly agitated by the situation, it seemed Leann was finally freed from his spell.
+I, however, was feeling confrontational toward this entity.

-Leann woke up from a trance and got so scared and said: “It’s the same dark long figure again!”
+Leann woke up from her trance and got scared, saying: “It’s the same dark, tall figure again!”

-I was surprised that she said that, she was there with me while I talked with the entity… some people are affected by the presence of this entity as I read some cannot get back from that state, and they get stuck just like Jeremy between 2 worlds, she didn’t remember a single thing after asking the demon what she wanted.
-So maybe this is how it gets control over people when they said out loud their wishes, they get stuck in a trance, I was relieved Leann went back to normal.
+I was surprised that she said that.
+After all, she was right there with me while I talked to the entity. . . .
+I had read that some people are affected by the presence of this entity to the point that they cannot get back from that state.
+She didn’t remember a single thing after asking the demon what she wanted, so maybe this is how it gets control over people: when they say their wishes out loud, they get stuck in a trance.
+I was relieved Leann had gone back to normal.

-And then as usual the demon just disappeared…
+And then, as usual, the demon just disappeared. . . .

-I was starting to get tired of this, Leann and I were more stuck than ever, every time the entity appeared it just throw us back where we started, and there was never an explanation for these power showings.
+I was starting to get tired of this.
+Leann and I were more stuck than ever.
+Every time the entity appeared, it just threw us back where we started, and there was never an explanation for these displays of power.

-Then the lights went off, and it was all dark and I told Leann, this cannot be happening again!
+Then the lights went off, and it was all dark and I said to Leann that this cannot be happening again!

-Leann said, seems we are having another uninvited guest…
+Leann said, “Seems we are having another uninvited guest. . . .”